jerry-amplitude/amplitude-docs/content/collections/browser_sdk/en/marketing-analytics-sdk.md

 ---
 The Marketing Analytics Browser SDK extends the Browser SDK to identify users and events based on marketing channels.
 This library is open-source.
 Check it out on [GitHub](https://github.com/amplitude/Amplitude-TypeScript/tree/v1.x/packages/marketing-analytics-browser).

-{{partial:admonition type="deprecated" heading=""}}
-This is a maintenance SDK and will only receive bug fixes until deprecation.
-An improved version of Amplitude Browser SDK is now available.
-Amplitude Browser SDK 2.0 features default event tracking, improved marketing attribution tracking, simplified interface and a lighter weight package.
-Amplitude recommends the Browser SDK 2.0 for both product analytics and marketing analytics use cases.
-Upgrade to the latest [Browser SDK 2.0](/docs/sdks/analytics/browser/browser-sdk-2).
-{{/partial:admonition}}

 ## Install the SDK

 To get started with using Marketing Analytics Browser SDK, install the package in your project with npm or script loader.